Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 Pickling the filets can result in some of the Y-bone’s dissolvings.
 There is also a method of scoring and deep frying the filet that actually cooks the Y-bones out of it.

-Frying, baking, and braizing are the best ways to cook carp.
+Fried carp, baking, and braizing are the best ways to cook carp.
 Curry dishes are very popular, as well as fish balls, soups, and baked ‘carp steaks’.

 If you really want to take your carp (or any fish) cooking to the next level, I highly recommend Hook, Line and Supper by Hank Shaw.